vi2hnu/Flight-Booking-Docker-and-Security/README.md

 - **Redis caching** to improve response times, reduce database load, and store frequently accessed data such as flight availability and session information
 - **Docker containerization** for packaging each microservice with its dependencies, enabling consistent deployment and easy orchestration
 - **Independent scalability** allowing each service to scale based on its own load
-- **Different profiles** allows users to either run the application using docker or locally using script automations
 ---